FreshXYZ/hiring-nextjs/README.md

 Sick of HackerRank or LeetCode?
 Don't worry, this homework task is designed to be closer to our daily life as a Fresher.
 We believe that your coding skills, problem solving, business logic, and communication skills are all equally important.

-This test is designed to be finished in around 2-3 hours.
+This test is designed to be finished in couple of hours.
 If you have any questions/difficulties please contact us.

 Let's get started and hope you enjoy!